Skip to main content

 Precompile

-The biggest performance improvement comes from precompiling which involves having MorphSVGPlugin run all of its initial calculations listed above and then spit out an array with the transformed strings, logging them to the console where you can copy and paste them back into your tween.
-That way, when the tween begins it can just grab all the values directly instead of doing expensive calculations.
+While precompiling isn't usually necessary, it can really improve performance for very complex morphs.
+Precompiling involves having MorphSVG run all of its initial calculations and then spit out an array with the transformed strings, logging them to the console where you can copy and paste them back into your tween.
+That way, when the tween begins it can just grab all the values directly and skip the expensive startup calculations.

 gsap.to("#id", {